fioprotocol/fips/fip-6.md

 1) This places the security and ownership of the locked funds in the hands of the receiver instead of a FIO system account.
 2) Since we have already learned how to effectively integrate the necessary logic to manage locked funds within transfer and voting within FIO, we can easily and reliably add this logic for these locks.

+### Changes made to FIP after accepting as Draft
+1. Removed clean token actions.
+This is consistant with our strategy Pre-Mainnet and in FIP (e.g. [FIP-8](https://github.com/fioprotocol/fips/blob/master/fip-8.md#burning-expired-requests) of not removing things from state, except when required for functionality (e.g. burn expired domains).
+I think we need a comprehensive approach to what gets removed when and how across all contracts.
+This way we do not end up with different strategy for removing locks and different for removing requests.
+There is alreday FIP planned to address this.
+1. Locking of existing accounts not owned by signer will not be allowed, even if it's only for the amount being sent.
+Locks can only be applied to new account or account owned by signer.
+The reason being it can change an account of a user without that user's knowledge or consent.
+For example a User A may send 1 locked token to User B, without User B consenting to it.
+Now user B has locked tokens intermingled with unlocked tokens and that impacts their total and available token balance display, but they can't do anything about it.
+1. Added TPID to lock_accounts.
+TPID should always be present on transactions expected to be exposed to users to encourgae implementation by wallets.

 ## Implementation
 * make a new system contract called fio.lock. make a new table locktokens